Policy on bovine TB is devolved to governments in England, Scotland, Wales and Northern Ireland.

-In England, the Government is committed to implementing a 25-year strategy to eradicate bovine TB in England.
-The strategy was published in 2014 and includes tighter cattle measures, vaccination and badger culling.
+In England, the Government is committed to implementing a 25-year strategy to eradicate bovine TB.
+The Strategy for achieving officially TB free status by 2038, was published in 2014 and includes tighter cattle measures, badger vaccination and culling.

-Scotland has been Officially Tuberculosis Free (OTF) since September 2009.
-This unique position within the UK is recognition of the relatively low and stable incidence of TB found in Scottish herds.
+Scotland has been officially TB free (OTF) since September 2009.
+This unique position within the UK is in recognition of the relatively low and stable incidence of TB found in Scottish cattle herds.

 This allows Scotland the flexibility to better target resources and adopt a risk based approach to surveillance, while continuing to protect and maintain OTF status.
 Low TB risk herds that meet certain criteria are exempt from routine four yearly surveillance testing.

 Full details of bovine TB policy in Scotland are available from the Scottish Government.

 The TB Strategic Partnership Group launched its bovine TB eradication Strategy in December 2016.
 It includes a series of recommendations developed by the group that they feel, if implemented, would lead to the eradication of the disease in the future.

 More information about bovine TB policy in Northern Ireland is available from the Department of Agriculture, Environment and Rural Affairs.